Welcome to Watonwan County

 There are many ways to participate in 4-H!

 To be eligible to participate in the State Fair, youth must have an active LQA&E or YQCA certification prior to the county fair.
-If you require certification/recertification, you will receive a letter in the mail.
+If you require certification/recertification, you will be notified.
 If you have questions about your certification status, please contact the office.

 Livestock Quality Assurance Policy (full policy)